kireevroi/kireevroi/README.md

 # 💫 About Me:
 ### Hi!
-I'm Roman.<br>I am currently freelancing in Telegram bot development.<br>Looking to collaborate on interesting pure C or Go projects, but may take on other projects if I find them interesting.<br><br>Feel free to ask me anything about my projects or your projects, if you need help.🌟<br>I really don't like heating food in the microwave, so I eat it cold...
-Bear that in mind.😄
+I'm Roman.<br>I am a Go Software developer.<br>Looking to collaborate on interesting pure C or Go projects, but may take on other projects if I find them interesting.<br><br>Feel free to ask me anything about my projects or your projects, if you need help.

 ## 🌐 Socials: